Foolproof Security Arrangements Being Ensured At Churches: CPO - UrduPoint

 Foolproof Security Arrangements Being Ensured At Churches: CPO

-In a statement issued here on Sunday, he said that best security arrangements had been made at churches to provide peaceful environment to Christian community to perform their religious activities.
+In a statement issued here on Sunday, he said that best security arrangements have been made at churches to provide peaceful environment to Christian community to perform their religious activities.

-He said that walk through gates were installed at entry points of the churches while lady police officials had also been deployed.

 The city police officer added that all SDPOs and SHOs were monitoring the arrangements at churches in their respective areas, however, he himself was monitoring the security arrangements.

 He directed police officials to remain alert while performing security duty at churches.
-He urged them to keep vigil on suspicious persons and activities in surrounding of the churches.
+He urged them to keep vigil on suspicious persons and activities in surroundings of the churches.